 Academics

-I am a graduate student at California Institute of Integral Studies, completing the master’s program in integral studies of ecology, spirituality, and religion.
+I am a graduate student at California Institute of Integral Studies.
+I have an M.A. in Ecology, Spirituality and Religion, and am currently pursuing a PhD in the same.
 My academic focus is an exploration of the story of the biodiversity crisis through the magic of human-wildlife encounters.

 Throughout my life I have believed that biodiversity loss and ecosystem disruption were stories for science.
 My research challenged that assumption and my current work invites an interdisciplinary re-storying of life on Earth.